 Democracy dies when Pa. pols tell their own voters to drop dead on fracking

-In a state where a majority of voters wants an end to fracking, why do Pa.
-Dems do the bidding of Big Oil and Gas?
+In a state where a majority of voters want an end to fracking, why do Pennsylvania Democrats do the bidding of Big Oil and Gas?

 You’re hearing a lot in this election year about the threats to American democracy — especially from the GOP’s Donald Trump and his talk of a kind of dictatorship — but we don’t talk enough about the long-term, deeper rot of big money and benign neglect that hits home in a city like Chester, the working-class, mostly Black community on the Delaware River south of Philly.